TristinSchlauch11/bases-loaded-baseball/Notes.md

 V0.5.0 Notes: I might need to brush up on some "official rulings" in regards to how groundouts, air outs, etc. get counted V0.6.0 Notes: Should I completely abolish the hitter/pitcher viewpoint?
 What's stopping any pitcher from hitting (or position players from pitching)?
 Is there a way that I can combine the single/double/triple/homerun methods and/or the groundout/airout/strikeout methods?
 They share a lot of the same accumulation methods and could do something similar to the gidp function in Events
-V0.7.0 Notes: I will need a more official Menu class as opposed to the loop that is currently implemented in the Game class.
+Resolved - V0.7.0 Notes: I will need a more official Menu class as opposed to the loop that is currently implemented in the Game class.
 For now, the loop functions fine since there are only two teams playing